 6733 4440 | imc-healthcare.com

-This article first appeared in the March 2024 edition of Expat Living.
-You can purchase the latest issue or subscribe, so you never miss a copy!
+This article on getting pregnant and IVF in Singapore first appeared in the March 2025 edition of Expat Living.
+You can purchase the latest issue or subscribe so you never miss a copy!

 To make the most of living in Singapore, read our latest City Guide here for free!